When to Hire a Custom Applicator vs. Buy Spraying Equipment

 How Much Does a Custom Applicator Cost?

-The cost of hiring a custom applicator in the United States can vary depending on several factors, including the region, the size of the field, the type of crop, the distance to be traveled, and the specific services required.
+The cost of hiring a custom applicator can vary depending on several factors, including the region, the demand, the size of the field, the type of crop, the distance to be traveled, the cost of fuel, and the specific services required.
 Taking that into consideration, here are some general estimates to give you an idea of the average costs involved.

 It's important to note that these are rough estimates, and the actual cost can vary significantly depending on the factors mentioned earlier.
 Additionally, some custom applicators may charge a minimum fee or have additional charges for services such as tank mixing, equipment setup, or travel expenses.
 The cost of application does not include the cost of the chem itself.